California’s Central Coast is a bit of a mystery to many travelers.

-Set just a few minutes from downtown, the light installation is known as Sensorio by Bruce Monro is beloved.
-It’s situated on a former turkey farm and started as a temporary exhibit but has now become permanent and is about to expand.
+Set just a few minutes from downtown, the light installation is known as Bruce Munro: Light at Sensorio is beloved.
+Situated on a former turkey farm, it started as a temporary exhibit but has become permanent and is about to expand.
 Visit at sunset and plan to stay until it’s fully dark.

 Tour More California Wine Regions

 Looking to do wine tours in the Paso Robles area and beyond?
 There are plenty of options.
 Let us help you create a custom itinerary for your California wine region vacation–learn more about our California travel planning services here.

 - Explore The Salt & Wind Travel Services

 - Join Our Virtual Cooking Club

 - Shop Our Store For Cooking And Travel Inspo

 - Have Us Craft You A Custom Travel Itinerary